jorsualar/portfolio-optimizers/README.md

 # portfolio-optimizers

-This repository will focus on a suite of portfolio construction techniques involving traditional and latest methodologies
+This directory focus on a suite of portfolio construction techniques involving traditional and latest methodologies.